kallie-b/docker.github.io/engine/userguide/networking/index.md

     }
 ]
 ```

-Containers connected to the default `bridge` network can communicate with each
-other by IP address.
-Docker does not support automatic service discovery on the
-default bridge network.
-If you want containers to be able to resolve IP addresses
-by container name, you should use user-defined networks instead.
-You can link
-two containers together using the legacy `docker run --link` option, but this
-is not recommended in most cases.

 You can `attach` to a running `container` to see how the network looks from
 inside the container.
 You are connected as `root`, so your command prompt is
 a `#` character.